asayah-tgm/YouTransferWU/README.md

 We initially followed the [Inrupt tutorial](https://docs.inrupt.com/developer-tools/javascript/client-libraries/tutorial/getting-started/) to develop a Solid application in JavaScript.
 However, after a few iterations, we encountered limitations with the Solid JavaScript libraries, which provide higher-level modules that are not easily customizable.

-Thus, we switched to using Java, where we had more success due to its greater flexibility and customization potential.
-We used [IntelliJ IDEA](https://www.jetbrains.com/idea/), a user-friendly IDE for Java (and Kotlin), to develop our application.
+Thus, we switched to using Java / Kotlin, where we had more success due to its greater flexibility and customization potential.
+We used [IntelliJ IDEA](https://www.jetbrains.com/idea/), a user-friendly IDE for Java / Kotlin, to develop our application.
 We also used [Gradle](https://gradle.org/), an open-source build automation tool for software development useful for tasks such as compilation, testing and deployment.

 We went through quite a few iterations, looking at the [Inrupt documentation](https://docs.inrupt.com/developer-tools/java/client-libraries/) and found help in the [community forum](https://forum.solidproject.org/) where other people share about Solid projects they built.
 Consult the 'Resources' section to see some of these, or explore [our GitHub repository](https://github.com/asayah-tgm/YouTransferWU).